MuhammedHashimT/niics-portal-client/README.md

-# Ecme - The Ultimate React, Vite & TypeScript Web Template
+# NIICS ADMISSON PORTAL - The Ultimate React, Vite & TypeScript Web Template

-Ecme  is a modern and responsive admin dashboard template built with React and TypeScript.
+NIICS ADMISSON PORTAL  is a modern and responsive admin dashboard template built with React and TypeScript.
 Designed to provide a highly customizable and easy-to-use platform for building admin interfaces, it includes a variety of reusable components, pre-designed pages, and dynamic features.

 This template is perfect for developing dashboards, web applications, CRM systems, e-commerce backends, and more.
-Whether you're building a small-scale admin panel or a large-scale enterprise application, Ecme is designed to be flexible and scalable.
+Whether you're building a small-scale admin panel or a large-scale enterprise application, NIICS ADMISSON PORTAL is designed to be flexible and scalable.

 Key Features:
 - **Responsive Layout**: Optimized for all screen sizes and devices.